dbetebenner/Years_Of_Learning/README.md

-# Learning by the Year: On the idea of a year's worth of learning
+# Learning by the Year:\nOn the idea of a year's worth of learning

 The idea of "a year's worth of learning" is now new.
 ## Using GitHub to building and distribute R packages [@dbetebenner](https://github.com/dbetebenner)